Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 interpreted as human beings having way too much fun on Earth, instead of taking care of their soul.

-- The image: Dozens of naked people, in a state of bliss, eating from impossibly large fruits or animals, or with parts of their body turned into these large fruits.
+**The image** Dozens of naked people, in a state of bliss, eating
+    from impossibly large fruits or animals, or with parts of their body turned into these large fruits.
 Also, naked dancing, naked riding, naked boating, and strange creatures.
 This image may easily be interpreted as drugs, or sex, or orgies.
 Without being so extreme, it may be a rave party, a night clubbing, a rock & roll concert, a fever dream, an overful buffet.
-- Innocence: Typically, someone or something that has no responsibility, perhaps because they have done nothing wrong, or perhaps because they do not realize the gravity of their actions.
+**Innocence** Typically, someone or something that has no responsibility,
+    perhaps because they have done nothing wrong, or perhaps because they do not realize the gravity of their actions.
 Children or animals are typically considered innocent, but natural phenomena would work here just as well.
 Someone who doesn't know is typically considered innocent, too.
-- Sin: The definition of "sin" depends a lot on the setting in which it takes place.
+**Sin** The definition of "sin" depends a lot on the setting in which
+    it takes place.
 Sinning against a given religion is not the same thing as sinning against, say, the Maffia.
 In a realistic European 18th century setting, a woman in trousers would socially be considered a sinner.